-Materiality \$1,456,000 Basis for determining materiality Materiality represents 1% of total equity.
-When determining materiality, as the company is part of Scapa Group plc, we also considered that this materiality is appropriate for the consolidation of this set of financial statements to the group's results.
+Materiality \$1,152,800 (2018: \$1,456,000) Basis for determining materiality 1% of total equity (2018: 1% of total equity) When determining materiality, as the company is part of Scapa Group plc, we also considered that this materiality is appropriate for the consolidation of this set of financial statements to the group's results.
 Rationale for the benchmark applied We determined materiality based on total assets as this is the key metric used by management, investors, analysts and lenders, with shareholder value being driven by total equity value movements.

-We agreed with the directors that we would report to the directors all audit differences in excess of \$14,000, as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
-We also report to the directors on disclosure matters that we identified when assessing the overall presentation of the financial statements.
+We agreed with the directors that we would report to the directors all audit differences in excess of \$58,000 (2018: \$14,000), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+The increase in the current year was agreed due to differences below \$65,500 (£50,000) having no impact on the Group accounts as they are presented to the nearest £0.1 million We also report to the directors on disclosure matters that we identified when assessing the overall presentation of the financial statements.